xioi/wowaka_pv_vectorized/README.md

 # wowaka PV remake plan

-This project is in order to make SVG version of wowaka's music video's background image.
+This project is aiming to vectorize MV backgrounds of wowaka's VOCALOID works.

 Now process: 12/12 done